 - Can I import Equipment and Job cost entries into Payroll?

-- Caution: When you Import Time entries that include Job Cost information such as: Jobs, Extras, Cost Codes, and/or Categories, those items must already exist in Job Cost before you can import time to them.
+Important Note: When you Import Time entries that include Job Cost information such as: Jobs, Extras, Cost Codes, and/or Categories, those items must already exist in Job Cost before you can import time to them.
 Import Time does not create Jobs, Extras, Cost Codes, and/or Categories.
 Time entry lines will reject for Job, Extra, Cost Code, and/or Category combinations that do not exist.

-- In Payroll, select Tools, Import Time…
+- In Payroll, select Tools then Import Time…

 - If using named files, you will be asked for the Master Payroll file and the New Payroll transaction file.